IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 * A fine-grained congestion control given by the self-clocking; it operates on a shorter time scale (1 RTT).
 The benefits of self-clocking are also elaborated upon in {{TFWC}}.
-The self-clocking however acts more like an emergency break as bytes in flight can exceed the reference window only to a certain degree.
+The self-clocking however acts more like an emergency brake as bytes in flight can exceed the reference window only to a certain degree.
 The rationale is to be able to transmit large video frames and avoid that they are unnecessarily queued up on the sender side, but still prevent a